X-Men in other media: Marvel Cinematic Universe

 After the deal, Charles Xavier / Professor X became the first mutant character to appear in the MCU, with Patrick Stewart reprising his role from the X-Men film series.
 He appeared in the film Doctor Strange in the Multiverse of Madness (2022) as an alternate version of Professor X from Earth-838, and as the leader of the Illuminati of this universe, alongside its other members meeting Doctor Strange and putting him for trial due to his travel in the Multiverse.
 He is later killed by Scarlet Witch of Earth-616 while rescuing her alternate version of Earth-838.
 Later that year, the MCU streaming series Ms. Marvel also made reference to the X-Men; in the series finale "No Normal", Kamala Khan is told by her friend Bruno that her genetics have a "mutation", underscored by an excerpt of the theme music from the 1992 X-Men series.
 Later, in the MCU streaming series She-Hulk: Attorney at Law episode "Superhuman Law", Wolverine gets mentioned in a news article on a blog site browsed by Jennifer Walters which alludes to a man with metal claws fighting in a bar brawl.
 Additionally, the end-credits of the episode "Mean, Green, and Straight Poured into These Jeans" depicts a graphic of Augustus Pugliese showing off his sneaker collection to Nikki Ramos, a pair of which are directly inspired by the color scheme of Wolverine's classic costume and the team gets mentioned by Jennifer in the season finale episode "Whose Show Is This?".
 In the mid-credits scene of the film The Marvels (2023), Monica Rambeau wakes up in X-Mansion and meets Hank McCoy / Beast after she gets trapped in an alternate universe.
 Kelsey Grammer reprises the role from 20th's X-Men films.

 Deadpool & Wolverine is the fourth entry in Phase Five, with Shawn Levy directing and Reynolds reprising his role.
 Hugh Jackman, Kapičić, Hildebrand, Kutsuna and Dafne Keen reprised their roles as Wolverine, Colossus, Negasonic Teenage Warhead, Yukio and X-23 respectively.
 Additionally, Channing Tatum joins them as Gambit, who was attached to star as the titular character in an unproduced Gambit film.
 The film was released on July 26, 2024.

-On March 26, 2025, Marvel Studios announced that Avengers: Doomsday will feature X-Men characters that have appeared in both the MCU and the Fox X-Men film series.
+On March 26, 2025, Marvel Studios announced that Avengers: Doomsday will feature X-Men characters that have appeared in both the MCU and the Fox X-Men film series, including Grammer as Hank McCoy / Beast, Stewart as Charles Xavier / Professor X, Ian McKellen as Erik Lehnsherr / Magneto, Alan Cumming as Kurt Wagner / Nightcrawler, Rebecca Romijn as Raven Darkhölme / Mystique, James Marsden as Scott Summers / Cyclops, and Tatum as Remy LeBeau / Gambit.